Introduction

 This involves doing passive reconnaissance of the company that you've been hired to pentest.

-- Note that doing brute-force enumeration of websites may get your team a warning and/or potentially disqualified.
+- Note that brute-force enumeration of websites may result in a warning or potential disqualification.

 All information about the company is produced by the CPTC world team and is slowly published online as the competition gets closer.
 This means your team should be constantly reviewing previous discoveries and looking for more.